saidvandeklundert/learningGo/yang/ygot_example/readme.md

 YGOT is a YANG centric toolkit: https://github.com/openconfig/ygot

 One of the things you can do with it is generate Go code from yang models.

+This code does just that:
+`main.go`: creates and validates a struct using code that was generated using ygot `/example/exampleconfig.go`: contains the code that ygot generated `example-config.yang`: the Yang model used in this example

-Some steps (your mileage may vary):
+Some steps to build it yourself (your mileage may vary):

 ```